-This site is my personal home on the World Wide Intarnetz™.
+This site is my personal home on the web.
 I write about stuff, I link to other stuff, and I showcase stuff I’ve done/built/designed.
-It’s purely personal in nature and does not necessarily reflect the views of my wonderful employer, my Murica, my tattoo artist, my barber or my neighbor’s dog.
-It’s where I represent, yo!
+It’s purely personal in nature and does not necessarily reflect the views of my employer, my family, my community, or anyone else besides me.
+It’s just where I share things I’ve built, written, or done.

 But it’s also where I practice new things I’m learning.
 Years ago I used it to learn basic HTML & CSS.
 Later I used it to learn to build sites with Wordpress.
 Then I used it to learn to theme Tumblr.
 I’ve also used it as a jQuery learning playground, a way to better understand things like SSH, versioning systems (SVN and now Git), PHP, mySQL, server side logic, etc.

 This website has been one of the best teachers I’ve ever had as a design professional.

 Recently I found yet one more excuse to use this thing as a learning tool: Jekyll and GitHub pages.
 I took some time to update the site so that the code is now entirely hosted on my GitHub profile, powered by GitHub Pages, streamlining my workflow and overhead immensly.

 The site content is also drastically simplified.
 This site is now a streamlined version of only the things I really want to have online.
 Or to say it another way: I used to have a lot more crap to impress people that I no longer need to impress (since I stopped freelancing and now have my dream job), so now this site is just The Essentials™, powered by mere static markup and styles.